marcus-castanho/formulaUTFPR/README.md

 ## Project requirements

-The project requirements based on the official documents provided by SAE and functional testint for the vehicule transmission are contained within the following domains:
+The project requirements based on the official documents provided by SAE and functional testing for the vehicule transmission are contained within the following domains:

 - Transfer the power and torque efficiently from the engine to the wheels
 - Protection for the transmission parts